 - Because of their ease of use anybody can use an AED.
 That being said, someone with training should be the one to use the AED on a victim if present.

 - Documented regular inspections of AEDs are critical.
 AEDs have indicator lights that either show green or red.
 A red light or flashing red light indicates some problem with the AED.
 Dead batteries are also another common problem with AEDs.
-Check the manufacturer’s literature as to how often the batteries need replaced.
-Batteries in AEDs commonly need replaced between every two and four years.
+Check the manufacturer’s literature as to how often the batteries need to be replaced.
+Batteries in AEDs commonly need to be replaced between every two and four years.